PRISM-$\Delta$: Differential Subspace Steering for Prompt Highlighting in Large Language Models: Method

 \paragraph{Head importance weighting.} Different attention heads vary widely in their sensitivity to prompt highlighting.
-The SVD process naturally yields a per-head discriminability measure---the norm difference $D_{\ell,h} = \frac{1}{N}\sum_i \|\mathbf{r}_i^+ - \mathbf{r}_i^-\|_2$ (where $\mathbf{r}$ denotes the head's Key or Value representation)---which quantifies how much the head's output shifts between positive and negative conditions.
+The extracted representations also yield a per-head discriminability measure---the norm difference $D_{\ell,h} = \frac{1}{N}\sum_i \|\mathbf{r}_i^+ - \mathbf{r}_i^-\|_2$ (where $\mathbf{r}$ denotes the head's Key or Value representation)---which quantifies how much the head's output shifts between positive and negative conditions.
 We map this to a continuous weight via the softplus function:

-We choose softplus because it smoothly interpolates between full activation for strong heads ($D \gg \delta_{\min}$) and near-zero contribution for weak ones ($D \ll \delta_{\min}$).
+We choose softplus because it assigns larger weights to strongly discriminative heads and reduced but nonzero weights to weaker ones.

 The projection $P$ and weight $w$ share the same data signal $D_{\ell,h}$: a large $D$ means the head's contrastive signal is strong, so its projection is reliable (Proposition~\ref{prop:discriminative}) and it should receive stronger steering.
 The two are not independent choices but consequences of a single data-driven measure.